Call Criminal Defense Attorney Rory Munns Now 401-573-2265

 • One Of The Best Providence DUI Defense Law Firms

-Getting arrested and being charged with Driving Under the Influence (DUI) is a life-changing occurrence.
+Getting arrested and being charged with DUI is a life changing occurrence.
 The events that happen during and after the arrest are extremely important.
-One of the most important things to know is just because you are charged with a DUI doesn't mean you will be convicted of a DUI.
-If you are charged it's time to contact a Providence DUI lawyer.
+Just because you are charged with a DUI does not mean you will be convicted of a DUI.
+If you are charged it is time to contact Providence DUI Lawyer Rory Munns at 401-573-2265.

 The Traffic Stop

 Police officers conduct traffic stops for a variety of reasons.
-It's vital to know that any information you tell an officer can be used in the officer's final disposition.
-For example, if you tell an officer you are speeding you've opened yourself up to getting a speeding ticket.
-If an officer suspects you've been drinking too much they may request you complete a breathalyzer test.
+It is vital to know that any information you tell an officer can be used in the officers final disposition.
+Admitting to an officer you are speeding means you have opened yourself up to getting a speeding ticket.
+Sometimes the officer may suspect you have been drinking too much.
+They may request you complete a breathalyzer test.
 You may refuse a breathalyzer test.
-However, a Providence DUI lawyer would advise that refusing will result in Filing to Submit, a civil offense.
+A skilled Providence DUI lawyer would advise that refusing will result in failing to submit which is a civil offense.
 Failing a breathalyzer test will likely result in being charged and arrested.

 The Charge

-In Rhode Island, being charged with a DUI is a misdemeanor for the first offense.
-Any Providence DUI lawyer would consider the first DUI penalty as a warning for what could happen next time.
-This doesn't mean the first offense is without consequences.
-Jail time, fines, suspended driver's license — these are the possible outcomes of being convicted of a DUI for the first time.
+Being charged with a DUI in Rhode Island is a misdemeanor for the first offense.
+A Providence DUI Lawyer would consider the first DUI penalty as a warning for what could happen next time.
+This does not mean the first offense is without consequences.
+Jail time, fines, suspended drivers license, these are the possible outcomes of being convicted of a DUI.
 A Providence DUI lawyer can help you fight these charges.

-First-time DUI offenders can be jailed up to one year.
+First time DUI offenders can be jailed up to one year.
 Take a moment to think about what that would be like.
-While jail time is a possible outcome it doesn't always happen to those convicted for the first offense.
-A Providence DUI lawyer can help you fight these charges as well.
+While jail time is a possible outcome it does not always happen to those convicted for the first offense.
+A Providence DUI lawyer can help you fight these charges.

-Second-time DUI offenders face harsher penalties similar to before.
-The convicted faces jail time from 10 days to a one year, up to a $1,000 fine, and a driver's license suspension for one to two years.
-A trained Providence DUI lawyer will work to minimize the penalties.
-One additional penalty for a second offense is that an Ignition Interlock Device must be installed in the driver's vehicle.
+Second-time DUI offenders face harsher penalties.
+The convicted faces jail time from 10 days to a one year.
+Fines up to one thousand dollars.
+Drivers license suspension for one to two years.
+A trained Providence DUI Lawyer will work to minimize the penalties.
+One additional penalty for a second offense is that an Ignition Interlock Device must be installed in the drivers vehicle.
 The driver must blow into the device before the vehicle will start.
-If alcohol is detected, the vehicle will not start as normal.
+If alcohol is detected the vehicle will not start as normal.

 Rhode Island has imposed strict penalties for drunk, drugged, and other dangerous driving.
-The most common charges are ones involving drunk driving when merely having a Blood Alcohol Concentration (BAC) above the legal limit can lead to probation, jail time, and a suspended license.
-The penalties are lower for first-time offenders and increase significantly for repeat offenders.
+The most common charges are ones involving drunk driving.
+Having a Blood Alcohol Concentration or BAC above the legal limit can lead to probation, jail time, and a suspended license.
+The penalties are lower for first time offenders and increase significantly for repeat offenders.

 First offense driving under the influence